cltl/panli-crowdtruth/README.md

 You can execute the entire data analysis workflow or run individual pipeline segments using Kedro's command-line interface.

+Run these commands after activating the Poetry shell, or by prefixing with `poetry run`.

 - **To run the full pipeline:**
     ```bash
     kedro run